WilloIzCitron/Asus-Vivobook-14-X407UF-Hackintosh/README.md

   - Airdrop
   - Fingerprint
   - Sleep and Wake (it crashes EFI after sleep wake). if you manage to fix that, You shall read [Fixing Sleep Guide](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html).
+  - TCC notification, can be fixed with [tccplus](https://github.com/jslegendre/tccplus)
 </details>
 <details>
   <summary>